sushobhitjajoriya16/Image-Classification-Model/README.md

-📌 Image Classification Model — Sequential Neural Network

-This project implements an Image Classification Model using a Sequential Neural Network.
+🧠 Image Classification Model (Sequential Neural Network)

-It uses deep learning techniques to classify images into predefined categories by training on a labeled dataset.
+A simple and effective Image Classification Model built using a Sequential Neural Network.
+The project uses deep learning techniques to classify images into categories with TensorFlow and Keras.

-🚀 Project Overview
+📌 Overview

-The goal of this project is to build and train a neural network capable of identifying patterns in images and classifying them accurately.
-The model follows a complete ML pipeline including:

-Dataset loading

-Preprocessing
+Loads and preprocesses image data

-Training / Testing / Validation split
+Splits into Train / Test / Validation

-Model building using Sequential API

-Evaluation & Visualization

-🧠 Neural Network Flow Diagram
+Builds a Sequential Neural Network

-Below is the high-level architecture of the dataset flow and model pipeline:

-🔧 Technologies & Libraries Used
+Trains, evaluates, and visualizes results

+🔧 Tech Stack

 TensorFlow